Enjoying the Outdoors: Bike Riding with Your Dog

 Teach your dog basic commands that are essential for biking, such as “stop,” “slow,” and “heel.”
 These commands will help you communicate with your dog during the ride and ensure their safety.

 Lastly, ensure your dog is in good health before embarking on bike rides.
-Regular vet check-ups and monitoring their overall fitness are important to prevent any health issues during the rides.
+Regular vet check-ups and monitoring their overall fitness are important to prevent any health during the rides.

 Safety Measures